Wickham Water Meadows

 The Basics

-Terrain: Flat, well maintained paths, paved paths and some streets.
+Terrain: Flat, well maintained or paved paths and some quiet lanes with no pavements.
 One set of steps.

-Pushchair: The whole route is well suited to pushchairs other than the steps down to the water meadows, which could probably be negotiated
+Pushchair: The whole route is well suited to pushchairs other than the long flight of steps up from the water meadows.

-Dogs: Yes and they can enjoy a swim.
+Dogs: Dogs are welcome on this walk and they can enjoy a swim.

 The Route

 1. From the car park, look for the large sign indicating the Meon Valley Trail.
-You will need to turn right here and will almost immediately go over a bridge.
+Turn right along the trail and you will almost immediately go over a bridge over the river.
 Continue along the straight line of the trail.
 Soon, you will go over another bridge, this time over a road and with good views of the village church.

-5. Tanfield Lane will end at Winchester Road, the main road through the village.
-Cross this and head for the opening between the barbers and Indian restaurant.
-Go around the gate to soon find yourself at the water meadows.
-Up the bank to your left you will see Harry’s Hut where you can get refreshments with outdoor seating.
+5. Tanfield Lane will end at Winchester Road, the main road through the village (turn left if you want to go to the shops and restaurants of the square).
+Cross this and head for the opening left of the barbers and right of the Indian restaurant.
+Go around the gate to enter the water meadows.

 Route map for Wickham by Sally Broom on plotaroute.com